ryanjnacht/iot-api/README.md

 - MONGO_HOST (required if you want to use mongo as a data store)
 - MONGO_PORT (optional. default is 27017)
 - MONGO_DB (optional. default is "iot-api")
+- CACHING (enabled by default. disable if you plan to scale the api)
+- DEVICE_RETRIES (number of times to retry on timeout to an IoT device. default is 10)
-- TIMEOUT (optional. default is 2000ms)
+- TIMEOUT (optional. default is 2000ms. applies to mongo and web client calls)
 - TZ (optional, but strongly encouraged for time-based rules)

 Notes: If you do not define a MONGO_HOST, the application will keep everything in memory and nothing will be persisted across application restarts.